top of page

 Vitamin D and Mood Changes

-Low vitamin D levels have been associated with fatigue, low energy, and mood changes in some individuals.
+Low vitamin D levels have been linked to fatigue, low energy, and mood changes in some individuals.

-Because vitamin D is produced through sunlight exposure, people who spend long hours indoors or live in areas with limited sunlight may be more likely to experience deficiency.
+Since vitamin D is produced through sunlight exposure, those who spend long hours indoors or live in areas with limited sunlight may be more likely to experience deficiency.

 Some people with low vitamin D levels report: